stephen-9/glusterdocs/docs/Upgrade-Guide/upgrade_to_6.md

 documented instructions, replacing 6 when you encounter 4.1 in the guide as the version reference.

+Verify and ronconcile and .rpmnew files, specifically for glusterd.vol.

 ### Major issues

 1. The following options are removed from the code base and require to be unset